gosp/g11n-scan/README.md

 # g11n-scan
-This repo hosts the G11n scanner code and actions
+This repo hosts the G11n scanner code and actions.